Um, What Am I Supposed To Do With My Partner's Balls?

-Even if your partner hadn’t explicitly asked you to play with their balls, I would still recommend any sexual partner getting familiar with their significant other's testicles, assuming they're cool with it.
-Of course, everyone is different, but many people enjoy having their balls touched, licked, and played with.
+Even if your partner hadn’t explicitly asked you to play with their balls, sex therapist Vanessa Marin, stills recommends getting familiar with your significant other's testicles, assuming they're cool with it.
+Of course, everyone is different, but many people enjoy having their balls touched, licked, sucked, and played with.
 There are nerve endings there, after all.

-A lot of people who don't have testicles might think that balls look "funny" or "weird," so balls wind up being the brunt of a lot of teasing.
-But please remember to treat your partner’s body the same way you would want them to treat yours.
-Would you want your partner laughing at the shape of your breasts, or saying “ew, I don’t know if I want to touch those” about your labia?
+Marin says that a lot of people who don't have testicles might think that balls look "funny" or "weird," so balls wind up being the brunt of a lot of teasing.
+It’s important to remember to treat your partner’s body the same way you would want them to treat yours.
+Would you want your partner laughing at the shape of your breasts, or saying “Ew, I don’t know if I want to touch those” about your labia?
 Probably not.
 Don’t make a joke if your partner wants their balls stimulated, and don’t make any comments about how they look.
 Soon enough you’ll learn to appreciate the unique charm of testicles!

 Do: Experiment With Your Technique

 Every testicle is different, so it’s worth playing around to find out what your partner likes!
-Here are some ideas to try:
+Marin suggests some of these ideas to try:

 - Cup both of their testicles in one of your hands.